Michael12309/PinMapGenerator/README.md

 # What is this?

-This is a program I use to create pin pin art
+This is a program I use to create pin art

-I take a photo, use this program to generate a map of numbers for me, use that number map to poke pins into a canvas, and I end up with a finished product that looks like the image below.
+I take a photo, use this program to generate a map of numbers, use that number map to poke pins into a canvas, and I end up with a finished product that looks like the image below.